stat426-fall2021/stat426-fall2021.github.io/_posts/2021-10-21-rollback-commits.md

 Now, if we reverted or restored to the first commit, we would lose the desired code in new_file2.txt and need to redo our work!
 While that would be trivial here, in larger scale cases, such a scenario would most likely mean at least hours of work would need to be redone.
 Therefore, we will restore only the file with undesirable content to the original commit and leave the other file alone.
 Using the reflog command to find the commit id, we can use `git restore` to get the original content of the file back.

 ![final restore](/assets\images\blogimages\figs-10-21\restore-final.jpg)

+As shown above, the file with undesirable content was changed back to way it was in the specified commit and our other file was left alone.
+However, the changes we made are still uncommitted, so be warned!

+# Conclusion